psexton/Muice/README.md

 Overview
 --------

-Muice (pronounced 'moose') is based on the ideas and concepts found in Google Guice <https://code.google.com/p/google-guice/>.
-If you squint at it sideways you can call it dependency injection, but it's more accurately a service locator framework.
+Muice (pronounced 'moose') is based on the ideas and concepts found in [Google Guice] (https://code.google.com/p/google-guice/).
+I wanted the same thing for MATLAB code: modular pieces that can be swapped in and out without disturbing their surroundings.

+Matlab doesn't have annotations like Java does.
+But what it does have is function handles.
+So I built a framework using those.
+It's _technically_ not dependency injection, because the function has to be aware of Muice to make use of it.
+Muice is more accurately a Service Locator.

+The end result is the same though.
+After a bit of extra work upfront, you can swap out what the implementations of your functions/classes, even built-in functions!

 Installation
 ------------